LucidumInc/lucidum-deployment-seed/amazon_aws_enterprise/README.md

    - awscli default profile should be set to account to deploy Lucidum
    - awscli profile can be overriden in Terraform variables for advanced users

+6. Execute Terraform
-6. Execute `terraform init`
+   - `terraform init`

-7. Execute `terraform apply`
+   - `terraform apply`

-8. Lucidum instance is up and ready to configure data connectors.
+7. Lucidum instance is up and ready to configure data connectors.

 ### AWS cross account assume role